1996 Serbian local elections: City of Belgrade

 Results of the election for the City Assembly of Belgrade:

 DS leader Zoran Đinđić was chosen as mayor on 21 February 1997, by a vote of sixty-eight to twenty-four among the city assembly's delegates.
 There were sixteen abstentions and one delegate was absent.
 Zajedno gained another seat shortly after the election, when DSS delegate Aleksandra Joksimović joined the DS.

 The SPO left the Zajedno alliance later in the year. Đinđić was dismissed as mayor on 30 September 1997, via an SPO motion that was supported by the SPS and SRS.
 Sixty-seven of the sixty-eight delegates present voted for Đinđić 's dismissal; the other delegate abstained.
 The non-SPO members of Zajedno boycotted this sitting of the assembly on the grounds that it had been improperly constituted.
-Milan Božić of the SPO became the city's acting mayor, and the SPO held all of the major positions in the city government with the informal support of the SPS and SRS.
-Božić was the acting mayor for almost a year and a half before Vojislav Mihailović, also of the SPO, was voted to the position by the assembly in January 1999.
+Milan Božić of the SPO became the city's acting mayor after this time, and the SPO held all of the major positions in the city government with the informal support of the SPS and SRS.
+Božić was acting mayor for almost a year and a half before Vojislav Mihailović, also of the SPO, was voted to the position of mayor by the assembly in January 1999.